gbmhunter/blog/content/programming/integrated-development-environments-ides/stm32cubeide/_index.md

 The `.ioc` file contains information about the target microcontroller and the hardware configuration for your project.

-{{% img src="stm32cubeide-ioc-file-micro-pinout.png" width="700px" caption="A screenshot of the 'Pinout & Configuration' view of the .ioc file in STM32CubeIDE." %}}
+{{% figure src="stm32cubeide-ioc-file-micro-pinout.png" width="700px" caption="A screenshot of the 'Pinout & Configuration' view of the .ioc file in STM32CubeIDE." %}}

 Enabling peripherals via the `.ioc` file generates `MX_<peripheral_name>_Init()` functions in the `main.c` file.
 HAL driver files are also provided for peripherals.
 They are written in a object-orientated way (e.g. every `UART` related HAL function which take a pointer to the UART object as it's first parameter).